The New Generation of Financial Talent – Where Do You Fit?

 - Solution oriented

-You may be wondering what these two groups could possibly have in common and how they will co-exist in the workplace.
+You may be wondering what the older generation could possibly have in common with the younger generation and how they will co-exist in the workplace.
 The key is to find shared areas that can offer an opportunity to learn from and get to know one another.
 For example:

 - Network with peers – different skill sets and experiences make good resources